Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: System Implementation and Evaluation

 \subsection{Evaluation Results}

-Rigorous evaluations are given to demonstrate the superior predictive accuracy and reliability of the proposed digital twin framework through multi-physics model calibration and uncertainty quantifications.
+Rigorous evaluations are given to demonstrate the superior predictive accuracy and reliability of the proposed digital twin system through multi-physics model calibration and uncertainty quantifications.

-For the multi-physics calibration, the electrochemical-thermal model demonstrated good estimation accuracy compared with the XJTU battery dataset with the use of Bayesian optimization as shown in \autoref{calibration}.
-For voltage prediction, the calibrated model achieved an MAPE of 0.92\% (1C), 1.06\% (2C), and 1.57\% (3C).
-For temperature prediction, the MAPE reached 0.07\% (1C), 0.18\% (2C), and 0.39\% (3C).
-These results validate the effectiveness of the multi-physics model that can accurately capture both potential and thermal responses of batteries under different operational regimes.
+For the multi-physics calibration, our model demonstrated good estimation accuracy compared with the XJTU battery dataset as shown in \autoref{calibration}.
+Across ten repeated trials, the calibrated model achieved an average voltage prediction MAPE of $0.92 \pm 0.15\%$ (1C), $1.06 \pm 0.17\%$ (2C), and $1.57 \pm 0.21\%$ (3C).
+For temperature prediction, the MAPE reached $0.07 \pm 0.01\%$ (1C), $0.18 \pm 0.01\%$ (2C), and $0.39 \pm 0.05\%$ (3C).
+These results validate the effectiveness of the multi-physics model in accurately reproducing voltage and temperature behaviors of batteries.

 Building upon the calibrated simulations, we can further assess the predictive performance of our PINN-based SOH prediction model, including its capability to quantify prediction uncertainty.
-As shown in \autoref{fig:true-predict}, our model demonstrated robust predictive accuracy in SOH, achieving mean absolute percentage errors (MAPE) consistently below 3\%.
+As shown in \autoref{fig:true-predict}, our model demonstrated robust predictive accuracy in SOH, across ten runs achieving MAPE at $1.09 \pm 0.04 \%$.
 Most importantly, the integrated uncertainty quantification via the DAGMM provided reliable indications of prediction confidence.
 As shown in \autoref{dagmm}, the energy-based uncertainty scores exhibited a strong positive correlation with the actual prediction errors, effectively highlighting scenarios where predictions were less reliable due to data distribution shifts.

-These comprehensive evaluation outcomes validate that our integrated digital twin framework not only achieves precise physical modeling and accurate health predictions but also effectively quantifies uncertainties, significantly enhancing the robustness and reliability of battery management decisions.